AlianPeirce/Customer_Appointments_Scheduler/README.txt

        ◦  Database driver: mysql-connector-java-8.0.25
        ◦  Database username: sqlUser
        ◦  Database password: Passw0rd!

+   The application also expects that the database already contains certain populated tables; these tables contain business data necessary for the application to function properly.
+These expected tables must be named Contacts (referring to the business's contacts), Countries (referring to the countries in which the business operates), First_Level_Divisions (referring to the first-level divisions of the given Countries), and Users (a.k.a. the accounts that are allowed access to the application).

-   Now, all you have to do is import the project ZIP file into Netbeans, build the project, and then execute it.
+   Once all the prerequisites are met, all that is left to do is import the project ZIP file into Netbeans, build the project, and then execute it.